phax/ph-schematron/README.md

 Continue reading the **full documentation** at http://phax.github.io/ph-schematron/.

 ## News and noteworthy
+  * v5.0.0 - work in progress
+    * Updated to ph-commons 9.0.0
+    * Added new ANT task for preprocessing Schematron files only
   * v4.3.4 - 2017-07-27
     * Added new class `SchematronDebug` that centrally manages the debug flags for logging etc.
   * v4.3.3 - 2017-07-27